Dollar steadies near seven-week lows as interest rates hold

 The currency and interest rate markets could be relatively calm for another few weeks as the Fed and the European Central Bank each take their time about adjusting their rate policies, said Mazen Issa, senior currency strategist at TD Securities.

-“There really isn’t a strong catalyst in either direction this month to really break us out of ranges,” Mazen said.
+“There really isn’t a strong catalyst in either direction this month to really break us out of ranges,” Issa said.

 Some encouragement for euro came from the announcement that the European Union has secured an additional 100 million doses of the COVID-19 vaccine produced by BioNTech and Pfizer.